-Concepts Learning from case and implications for software development Time-pacing • The regular delivery of user stories, e.g., weekly, provides a rhythm for the software development process that gives stability to the project team, a relief against anxiety, and a guard against over-working; • The rhythm is not the same for all teams and all projects and all times - the team must find its own rhythm in each specific context; • Rather than being a recipe for chaos, fixed iterations help to stop a project from over- responding to change.
+Concepts Learning from case and implications for software development Time-pacing • The regular delivery of user stories, e.g., weekly, provides a rhythm for the software development process that gives stability to the project team, a relief against anxiety, and a guard against over-working; • The rhythm is not the same for all teams and all projects and all times - the team must find its own rhythm in each specific context; • Rather than being a recipe for chaos, fixed iterations help to stop a project from over-responding to change.
 Coevolution Through coevolution user organization and software development organization mutually adapt each to the other through coupled deforming fitness landscapes; The coevolutionary process requires continuous knowledge sharing of users and developers (developers need to understand the constantly changing business setting and users the capability of technology).
-The principal exchange mechanism is the XP Poise at the There needs to be sufficient freedom to some with shange but enough structure to stop edge of chaos There needs to be sufficient freedom to cope with change but enough structure to stop the software development process from falling apart.
+The principal exchange mechanism is the XP planning game.
+Poise at the There needs to be sufficient freedom to cope with change but enough structure to stop edge of chaos the software development process from falling apart.
 The planning cycle allows for software evolution (and the possibility of the emergence of innovative solutions) but supplies a barely sufficient structure in the form of iterations and daily work cycle; Planning is of central and fundamental importance, but it is bottom-up based on user stories rather than top-down at the project level.
 Interconnected Developers in a software development team require a degree of autonomy, e.g., they autonomous decide which user stories they are best fitted to implementing; agents • Pair programming builds connections between agents and promotes collaboration, problem-solving, and knowledge sharing; • The OO paradigm of encapsulation and communication by messages (black-boxing) is a valuable principle for coping with information overload.
 Users can see what stories will be delivered from the plan but not the inner details of how the plan is executed.
-Test driven development is also a form of black-boxing in which software behaviour takes priority over code.
-Self- • Managers do not plan and control in a rigid way, e.g., pair programming is managed organization primarily by self-pairing. • Managers must foster a context that allows the agile project to evolve and coevolve to the edge of chaos where innovation and creativity are encouraged and emergence of new structures and forms is possible The ability to self-reference through reflection on what is working and what is not working, supports self-organization.
-Poise at the • Slack resource is needed for studying to promote exploration and to support edge of time emergence and innovation.
+Test driven development is also a form of black-boxing in which software G 10 behaviour takes priority over code.
+Self- Managers do not plan and control in a rigid way, e.g., pair programming is managed organization primarily by self-pairing. • Managers must foster a context that allows the agile project to evolve and coevolve to the edge of chaos where innovation and creativity are encouraged and emergence of new structures and forms is possible. • The ability to self-reference through reflection on what is working, and what is not Poise at the working, supports self-organization.
+Slack resource is needed for studying to promote exploration and to support support and improve in the case this is achieved by making a set paried. edge of time emergence and innovation.
 In the case this is achieved by making a set period available each day for study and exploration; • The 'magic' of exploration might be forthcoming, but it is not guaranteed.